This SupportPac contains all the IBM MQ V9.1 client components.

-6. To complete the installation of the client, follow the instructions provided for IBM MQ V9.1 in Knowledge Center.
+6. To complete the installation of the client, follow the instructions provided for IBM MQ V9.1 in IBM Documentation.

-To install the client on a Windows machine, download the zip file and extract the content.
+To install the client on a Windows machine, download the compressed file and extract the content.
 From the Windows subdirectory that has been created, run the setup.exe program.

-Please note any files named '9.1.x.x-IBM-MQC-Redist-<Platform>' can be redistributed as per the terms of the MQ license.
+Note any files named '9.1.x.x-IBM-MQC-Redist-<Platform>' can be redistributed as per the terms of the IBM MQ license.

 Category 3 IBM MQ SupportPacs are supplied under the standard terms and conditions provided by the International Program License Agreement (IPLA) and thus, carry program defect service for IBM MQ customers.
-Please read the IPLA and LI files that accompany the SupportPac, to ensure you understand the conditions under which the SupportPac is provided.
+Read the IPLA and LI files that accompany the SupportPac to ensure you understand the conditions under which the SupportPac is provided.